Who had the biggest impact on your life?

 As I look around, I see that my fortune is dependent on the cooperation and contributions of others.
 Continue reading

-Take Your Messages Away From Me
+Please Take Your Messages Away from Me

-Look at me.
-Please, L O O K A T M E!!!
+L O O K A T M E!!!

 Don’t divide your attention with someone who’s not even in the same room as us.
 We’re communing, you and I, exchanging ideas or simply “hanging out” with each other, coming together because we have so many things in common.
 Don’t let someone else interrupt what we’re doing together.
 Continue reading

-Tell best friends now why they’re the best
+Tell best friends now why they’re the best!

-My best friend died before I had a chance to tell him how much he meant to me.
 Not a week goes by, that I don’t think of him or see him in my dreams.
-And if there is one thing I’d want to say to some new friend I might make in this life, is that I truly treasure your “being there” for me.
+And if there is one thing I’d want to say to some new friend I might make in this life, it is that I truly treasure your “being there” for me.
 Continue reading

-War is never the answer 11-11-11
+War is never the answer today (11-11-11)

 On this Veterans Day, 11-11-11, what would you tell yourself if you could go back in time and greet that young man recently returned home from the war?

-When I read the Occupy Wall Street demonstrators were unfocused and without a coherent message, I took a closer look at them in Philadelphia, and disvovered some were disheveled street persons looking for handouts, and one a graduate school political science major spouting Marxist teachings.
+When I read the Occupy Wall Street demonstrators were unfocused and without a coherent message, I took a closer look at them in Philadelphia, and discovered some were disheveled street persons looking for handouts, and one was a graduate school political science major spouting Marxist teaching.

 They represented only one percent.

-The 99 percent of the other protestors were mostly young, highly educated unemployed or underemployed men and women who got tired of the debt-ceiling fiasco and took to the streets to mobilize against the Tea Party followers.
+The remaining 99 percent of the other protestors were mostly young, highly educated, unemployed or underemployed men and women who got tired of the debt-ceiling fiasco and took to the streets to mobilize against the Tea Party followers.
 Continue reading

 (From Part I, These are true signs of our Times/)